Check out these one, three and five-day sample Tahiti itineraries to see how to divide your days on the big island

 For something a bit more intimate, head upstairs to Cafe Maeva.
 It serves generous portions of traditional Tahitian food (the raw fish is yummy) and don’t forget to try the freshly squeezed pineapple juice.

 The top floor is mainly home to large souvenir shops, but also a big selection of pearl shops and even tattoo parlors.
-Prices are generally OK and bargaining is not customary.
+Prices are generally OK, and bargaining is not customary.
 Check out the ‘shopping’ section in the French Polynesia Travel Guide.

 If you’re an early riser (or just have some jet lag left), you can visit the Papeete Market in the early hours of the morning on Sundays, when Tahitian families crowd the market in last-minute food shopping for the Sunday feast known as ma’a Tahiti.
 Sunday is also when the market spills out into the nearby streets, with dozens of food and flower stalls.
 Inside the market, there’s a Chinese family that makes delicious sugar cane juice….
 But only on Sundays!

 Outside the market, families sell pareo (sarongs), flower necklaces, traditional clothing, and even pearls.
 Prices here are the cheapest I’ve seen in Papeete, but not everything is locally made.
+The streets around the market are lined with shops selling just about anything.
+It’s a good idea to shop around, especially for island fashion, garments, and black pearls.

 Here’s what it feels like to stroll around the Papeete Market